Mustard procedure: Long-term survival

 The Mustard procedure improved an 80% mortality rate in the first year of life to an 80% survival at age 20.
 Long-term follow-up studies now extend to more than 40 years post-operation and there are numerous patients thriving in their 50s.
-A Facebook group, Mustard or Senning Survivors, gathers several hundred global survivors in their 20s to 50s into a single community, supporting adults born with TGA that have had a Mustard, Senning, Rastelli or Nikaidoh heart procedure.
+A Facebook group, Mustard or Senning Survivors, gathers well over a thousand global survivors in their 20s to 60's and even some survivors in their 70's into a single community, supporting adults born with TGA that have had a Mustard, Senning, Rastelli, Fontan repair or Nikaidoh heart procedure.